CalebFenton/simplify/README.md

 .end method
 ```

-It should be possible to have configurable options for relaxed assumtions about ambiguity, e.g. assume values of static variables haven't changed since class initialization, or just for specific classes.
+The eventual goal is to have configurable options for relaxed assumptions of ambiguity.
+For example, tell Simplifier to assume static variables of some class won't be modified.

 It is still in early development, so don't expect everything (or anything) to work. :D